NOAA-GFDL/fre-cli/docs/usage/yaml_framework.rst

          switches: &shared_switches
            key: value (boolean)

-  - **Be sure to define directories, settings, and switches as reusable variables as well; they will be "inherited" in the post-processing yamls created.**
+  - **Be sure to define directories, settings, and switches as reusable variables as well**
+    + they will be "inherited" in the post-processing yamls created

 * **experiments**: list of post-processing experiments